-At American Metal Testing, we will help you verify the standard you are trying to achieve.
+At American Metal Testing, our NDT services will help you verify the standard you are trying to achieve.
 This is obtained by first selecting the material specification (preferably ASTM) which meets the mechanical test requirement, and whose scope encompasses the service for which the part is intended.

-The necessary quality level can then be established by specifying special inspection procedures such as visual, magnetic particle, fluorescent penetrant, or radiographic film inspection procedures.
+The required quality level can then be established by specifying special inspection procedures such as visual, magnetic particle, fluorescent penetrant, or radiographic film inspection procedures.

-Surface discontinuities are the irregularities, imperfections, or cracks that are found on the surface of the casting.
-Although some are of such size that they can be seen visually, others are either not visible or go unnoticed without special inspection methods such as magnetic particle or fluorescent penetrant examination.
-For the examinations to be meaningful as a basis for purchase, all parties concerned must use inspection methods of universally accepted standard.
+Surface discontinuities are the irregularities, imperfections, or cracks that are found on the surface of the casting or component.
+Although some are large enough to be seen by the naked eye, others are either not visible or go unnoticed without special inspection methods, such as magnetic particle or fluorescent penetrant examination.
+For the examinations to be meaningful as a basis for purchase, all parties concerned must use inspection methods of a universally accepted standard.

 When your quality standard requires a surface free from tiny cracks, pores or other surface glitches that are hard to detect by the human eye, fluorescent penetrant testing is used for most nonferrous materials.